-Often the cover letter is more relevant to employers then the accompanying CV because CVs refer mainly to the past time with exception of your present job.
+Often the cover letter is more relevant to employers than the accompanying CV because CVs refer mainly to the past time with exception of your present job.
 Understand Employers are interested mostly in the future of the company they work for.
 Therefore, your letter should refer to your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future, rather than your achievements.

 Employers are only interested in the information relevant to the position

 Explain, using simple language, your motivation and why you are the right person for the job.
 Emphasize what you can do for your potential employer, not why their company would be good for your career.
 Exploit facts about the company collected through research of public information sources, references or insider contacts.

 Begin your Singapore cover letter with your name, nationality and contact information including your address, phone/fax and e-mail address.
 Employers and recruiters are often keeping on file cover letters and CVs for long periods, so any contact details you give have to remain valid in the long term.
-A daytime phone number with international access code and e-mail address are most important.
+A daytime phone number with an international access code and e-mail address are most important.

 Keep the letter formal.
 Such a letter usually contains three to four paragraphs.
 Write in a short and professional style using action words.
 Be concise and get to the point as quickly as possible.
-Break any paragraph, which is longer than seven lines, into short easily understandable one.
+Break any paragraph, which is longer than seven lines, into a short easily understandable one.